mehulagg/gitlab/doc/api/merge_requests.md

 ## Cancel Merge When Pipeline Succeeds

-If you don't have permissions to accept this merge request - you'll get a `401`
+- If you don't have permissions to accept this merge request - you'll get a `401`.

-If the merge request is already merged or closed - you get `405` and error message 'Method Not Allowed'
+- If the merge request is already merged or closed - you get `405` and error message 'Method Not Allowed'.

-In case the merge request is not set to be merged when the pipeline succeeds, you'll also get a `406` error.
+- In case the merge request is not set to be merged when the pipeline succeeds, you'll also get a `406` error.

 ```plaintext
 POST /projects/:id/merge_requests/:merge_request_iid/cancel_merge_when_pipeline_succeeds